zhuowei/MemojiCatalyst/README.md

 ## What's broken

-- I can't build this into a working app yet
+- I can't build this into a working app yet; it only runs inside Xcode for now
-- Massive lag when clicking on anything, since it tries to save the Memoji to a non-existant XPC service
+- Massive lag when clicking on anything, as it tries to save the Memoji to a non-existant XPC service
-- For some reason, the Memoji are extremely polygonal.
+- For some reason, the Memoji are extremely polygonal - it seems tesselation is broken or turned off?

 ## What will probably never work